-When you think of Thanksgiving with your family, is it more Kardashian than Brady Bunch?
+When you think of celebrating Thanksgiving with your family, is it more Kardashian than Brady Bunch?

-Here are a few ways to keep your Thanksgiving celebration on the right track this year:
+Here are a few ways to keep your celebration on the right track this year by Avoiding Family Arguments at Thanksgiving.

 Keep People Occupied

-In our family we are always occupied whether we are helping roll out the pie crust, watching The National Dog Show, or entertaining all the nieces and nephews running around.
+In our family we are always occupied; whether we are helping roll out the pie crust, setting the table, peeling potatoes, watching The National Dog Show, or entertaining all the nieces and nephews running around.

 Watch The Wine